Sarnia Imperials

-The Sarnia Imperials were a football team from Sarnia, Ontario and a member of the Ontario Rugby Football Union, a league that preceded the Canadian Football League and contested for the Grey Cup until 1955.
+The Sarnia Imperials were a professional-amateur Canadian football team competing in the Ontario Rugby Football Union (ORFU), based in Sarnia, Ontario.
+The team played their home games at Athletic Park (now known as Norm Perry Park).
+Preceding the formation of the Canadian Football League (CFL), teams in the ORFU contested for the Grey Cup until 1955.
 In their history, the Imperials appeared in three Grey Cup championship games, winning twice in 1934 and in 1936.

 History

-Pre-war
+Prewar

-The Imperials first began playing in the ORFU in 1928, enjoying immediate success as they finished first in their division that year, only to lose the ORFU Final to the Toronto Balmy Beach Beachers.
-The team would go on to enjoy great success for the next 12 years, missing the post-season only once and winning the ORFU Final 10 of those 12 years.
-Sarnia played in their first Grey Cup championship game in 1933, which was also the only time the city hosted the Grey Cup game.
-However, the Imperials lost a low-scoring affair, falling 4–3 to the Toronto Argonauts in the lowest scoring Grey Cup game to date.
+The Imperials first began playing in the ORFU in 1928, enjoying immediate success, as they finished first in their division that year, only to lose the ORFU final to the Toronto Balmy Beach Beachers.
+Their early success was attributed to being sponsored by Imperial Oil (for which the team was named and logo stylized after) during the Great Depression.
+Imperial Oil's involvement and offering of well-paying petrochemical industry jobs to players meant the team could attract high-quality talent.
+The team went on to enjoy great success for the next 12 years, missing the postseason only once and winning the ORFU final 10 of those 12 years.
+Sarnia played in their first Grey Cup championship game in 1933, which was also the only time the city hosted the Grey Cup game, but they lost a low-scoring affair, falling 4–3 to the Toronto Argonauts in the lowest-scoring Grey Cup game to date.

 The team reversed their fortunes the next year, as they returned to the Dominion championship and came out victorious, defeating the Regina Roughriders 20–12 in the 22nd Grey Cup game.
-After losing to the Hamilton Tigers in the Eastern Final in 1935, the Imperials would return to the Grey Cup game in 1936.
-The team would secure their second Grey Cup win after their victory over the Ottawa Rough Riders in the 24th Grey Cup game.
+After losing to the Hamilton Tigers in the Eastern final in 1935, the Imperials returned to the Grey Cup game in 1936.
+The team secured their second Grey Cup win after their victory over the Ottawa Rough Riders in the 24th Grey Cup game.
 To date, they are the last amateur team to win the Grey Cup in peacetime.

-While they would not return to the Grey Cup game, one of their more memorable victories came in 1937, when they crushed Montreal 63–0 in a Grey Cup quarter-final.
+While they did not return to the Grey Cup game, one of their more memorable victories came in 1937, when they crushed Montreal 63–0 in a Grey Cup quarterfinal.
 This came at a time when touchdowns were worth only five points.
 The Imperials ceased play in the ORFU after the 1939 season due to World War II.

-Post-war
+Postwar

 After the Second World War, the Imperials were not as dominant as they had been before, but recovered by 1949, finishing with a winning record every year from that year until the end of their existence.
-In their last ten years of existence, they won two ORFU titles, in 1951 and 1952; they finished second several times in that span.
+In their last 10 years of existence, they won two ORFU titles, in 1951 and 1952; they finished second several times in that span.